 Dr. hc.
 Michael Hesemann

 Born in Germany.
 Best selling author, historian and journalist.
 President of the Prinz Gharios Stiftung (Prince Gharios Foundation in Germany).
 The "Huffington Post" described him as "one of the most important religious historians in the world".
 His 41 books were translated into 16 languages and reached a total circulation of nearly two million copies.
 He has worked as a multi-award winning documentary filmmaker in the United States and the United Kingdom and is today regarded as a leading specialist journalist and author for church history topics in German-speaking countries.
 Since 1999, has been accredited as a journalist at the Press Room of the Holy See.
 Is a member of the international board of the Royal House of Ghassan.
-Knight Grand Cross of the Equestrian Order of Michael Archangel.
+Grand Collar of the Equestrian Order of Michael Archangel.

 The ultimate goal of the “One Voice for Christians’” initiative is the creation of the “MECC - Middle Eastern Christian Council” (or “OCC - Oriental Christian Council”) to strongly represent all denominations of Middle Eastern Christians as a major international political and diplomatic player, and the “MECC Observatory” to centralize all the information regarding persecuted Christians in the Middle East.